Suez Egypt Travel Guide

 Suez has limited dedicated wellness facilities within the urban area itself.

 You can access hotel pools if you are a guest.
-Inquire about day passes at some places.
+Inquire about day passes at certain businesses.

 For specific beach and pool clubs with extensive facilities, Ain Sokhna is the destination.
 Enjoy the clear Red Sea waters.